F. Neale Bock Scholarship

 Applicants can be students with physical disabilities.
 Applicants must provide a doctor’s report describing the disability and the limitation to their ability to work.

 Applicants must be high school seniors or graduates age 21 or younger and must attend accredited post-secondary schools in Washington State on a full- or part-time basis.
+Applicants must also have a residence of Spokane County.
 Recipients may re-apply in subsequent years, regardless of age.
 Application is made through Scholarship America December 1 - March 1.

 John R. Rogers/Ziegler Family Scholarship